anoopsinha/maui-reader/README.md

-A very basic, basic template
+A very basic ebook reader.